jefflund/archive/quotes.md

 Hofstadter's Law: It always takes longer than you expect, even when you take into account Hofstader's Law.

-The object-oriented model makes it easy to build up programs by accretion.
-What this often means, in practice, is that is provides a structured way to write spaghetti code.
+Object-oriented programming offers a sustainable way to write spaghetti code.
+It lets you accrete programs as a series of patches.
 -Paul Graham